Carlos Simon (composer): Awards

 Carlos Simon has received several awards throughout his career.
 The most notable ones include the 2021 Sphinx Medal of Excellence from the Sphinx Organization, making him the second composer to receive the award.
-In 2023, Simon received a Grammy Award nomination for his album, Requiem for the Enslaved in the category of Best Contemporary Classical Composition.
-On September 5, 2024, Georgetown University announced Simon as one of the recipients of The Magis Prize, which is awarded to recently-tenured scholars who are making a remarkable impact in their field.
+In 2023, his Requiem for the Enslaved received a Grammy Award nomination in the category of Best Contemporary Classical Composition.
+On September 5, 2024, Georgetown University announced Simon as one of the recipients of the Magis Prize, which is awarded to recently tenured scholars considered influential in their field.
 The award supports their research by granting each scholar $100,000 and two semesters of leave to dedicate fully to their scholarship.